Swallows

 28 genera, 153 species HBW-10

-The bulbul family Pycnonotidae has seen some change in composition, but the biggest change has been an internal reorganization.
+The bulbul family Pycnonotidae has previously seen some change in

 Genera formerly considered bulbuls include Nicator, now in its own family, Nicatoridae; Bernieria and Xanthomixis, now in Bernieridae; the vanga Tylas; and the dapplethroat Arcanator.
 Finally, Lioptilus belongs in Sylviidae.
 There had been some question whether Neolestes was a bulbul or not.
 Zuccon and Ericson (2010b) showed that it is a bulbul.